SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 1. In the **Software repository** page, click **Add software** at the right of the top menu bar.
 2. In the resulting dialog box,
-	* to add a new software, enter a name for the software (and confirm it by clicking **Create new** in the resulting window), a description and its version (all required).
+	* to add a new software, enter a name for the software (and confirm it by clicking **Create new** in the resulting window), a description, and its version (all required).
 	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Software** field and enter a version.
 3. Optionally, you can define the device type filter when adding a new software.
 3. Either upload a binary from the file system or specify a URL from where the software can be downloaded.